Jay4BioPZ/adarescueteam-beerquest/story.md

   </table>
 </div>

+Now that we know gluten-free beers, we can start looking at how they are consummed, this is done in two step:

+- Step 1.
+Analyze the number of reviews given per year for gluten free beers globally.
+- Step 2: Analyze the number of reviews given per year for gluten free beers as a function of the location.

 If we take a look at the amount of reviews for gluten-free beers, we can see that it is clearly increasing.
 The datasets goes up to August 2017, which explains a lower amount of reviews for 2017.
 However, seasoned detectives like us must always stay vigilant: is the reason for this increase because of the increase of the popularity of the websites?
 Or is it because of the increase of total number of reviews in the dataset?
 To look at that, we look at the proportion of total reviews that are made on gluten-free beers for each year.

-![GF_temporal_amount](./assets/figures/Spatiotemporal_analysis/GF_temporal.png)

 With that we are sure: the increase of gluten-free beers reviews is not due to the increase of the total number of reviews in the dataset.
 The increase in other gluten-free products in early 2010's has then been translated into the beer-drinking world, assuming that the number of reviews is a good proxy to see the consumption of one product.
 This increase is especially impressive as the proportion of gluten-free triples in 2012!
 However, this proportion stays low, only reaching 0.2% at most.

+![GF_temporal_amount](./assets/figures/Spatiotemporal_analysis/GF_temporal.png)

-But, where are they from?
-We now need to go to study the spatial distribution of the gluten-free beers drinker through their beer reviews.
+But, where are those reviews from?
+We now need to go to investigate the spatial distribution of the gluten-free beers drinker through their beer reviews.

 Here we define `ratio` as the ratio of the number of reviews for glutenfree beers to the non-glutenfree beers.
-For each country, the ratio is a representative of **[actual text]: the "enrichment of glutenfree beer reviews"**, _adapt?: increase in number of glutenfree reviews (as the figure title changed)_ , reflecting the popularity of glutenfree beers in that country.
+For each country, the ratio is a representative of how much present are gluten-free reviews among the total reviews, reflecting the popularity of glutenfree beers in that country.

 We then color the countries according to the ratio 'gluten-free/non-gluten-free', and visualize the absolute number of users and reviews for glutenfree beers with the human icon.
 An interactive map was made public for illustration:

 <iframe src="https://jay4biopz.github.io/adarescueteam-beerquest/assets/html/gf_reviews_map.html" height="600px" width="100%" style="border:none;"></iframe>

 The size of the human icon represents the number of users, but the size-scaling follows a cubic root function to avoid the dominance of large countries.
 We can see that the ratio is the highest in France, reaching 0.66% of all reviews from France.
 This country is known to be the main home of bobos, with Belgium (ranked 3rd with 0.34%).
 On the American continent, in Canada the ratio is of 0.28% whereas in the US it is only 0.06%.
 From this, we can see that countries with high number of gluten-free reviews (e.g. Canada, Denmark, USA) are not always the ones with high gluten-free/non-gluten-free.

 <div align="center">
   <table>